Hipples/CS504-Individual-Project-Hipples/Submission-01/README.md

 July 21st:
 x.
 Created alt github account & alt Windows account as "swiseWHAT"
 x.
 Created test cases for github checkout, check-in(FAIL & PASS) with screenshots of the various testing proccesses.
 x.
 Demonstrated ability to invite another github user to collaborate on a project, push and pull as both the owner & contributer of a github repository, revert repository back to a previous commit version via github.com.
 x.
 Updated READme.md for Submission 01

+August 6th:
+x.
+Created APA document of test case process.
+x.
+Created, committed updates to, requested pull of, then merged a master branch to the main branch using both contributor accounts - saved screenshots of process.
+x.
+Created master branch from a previous commit than the most recent update to the main branch - saved screenshots of process.

 ------------------------------------------------------------------------------------------------------------------------------------
 Resources & References